ChristineLong/document/classification/README.md

 2) ID positional embedding: Since the CNN-based visual backbone cannot capture the positional information, we also add a 1D positional embedding to these image token embeddings.
 The 1D positional embedding is shared with the text embedding layer.
 3) Segment embedding, we attach all visual tokens to the visual segment [C].

-C) Layout Embedding: embed the spatial layout information represented by token bounding boxes Normalize and discretize all coordinates to integers in the range [0, 1000], and use two embedding layers to embed x-axis features and y-axis features separately --> normalized bounding box of the i-th text/visual token is boxi = (x0, x1, y0, y1, w, h) --> the layout embedding layer: concatenated six bounding box features **li = Concat(PosEmb2Dx(x0, x1, w),PosEmb2Dy(y0, y1, h))**, 0 ≤ i < W H + L.
+(C) Layout Embedding: embed the spatial layout information represented by token bounding boxes Normalize and discretize all coordinates to integers in the range [0, 1000], and use two embedding layers to embed x-axis features and y-axis features separately --> normalized bounding box of the i-th text/visual token is boxi = (x0, x1, y0, y1, w, h) --> the layout embedding layer: concatenated six bounding box features **li = Concat(PosEmb2Dx(x0, x1, w),PosEmb2Dy(y0, y1, h))**, 0 ≤ i < W H + L.
 (Note for dummy CLS, SEP and PAD, box = (0, 0, 0, 0, 0, 0))

-2. Multi-modal Encoder with Spatial-Aware Self-Attention Mechanism
+Step 2.
+Multi-modal Encoder with Spatial-Aware Self-Attention Mechanism
 1) First layer of encoder: concatenates visual embeddings {v0, ..., vWH−1} and text embeddings {t0, ..., tL−1} to a unified sequence X and fuses spatial information by adding the layout embeddings to get the first layer input x(0): xi(0) = Xi + li, where X = {v0, ..., vWH−1, t0, ..., tL−1}
 2) Spatial-aware self-attention mechanism into the self-attention layers